13 Best Social Media Scheduling Tools – 2023 Comparison

 #3 – Pallyy

 Pallyy is a social media scheduler tool with a UI designed to save you time.
-With Pallyy, you can schedule posts on popular platforms such as TikTok, Facebook, Twitter, LinkedIn, Instagram, and Google My Business.
+With Pallyy, you can schedule posts on popular platforms such as TikTok, Facebook, Twitter, LinkedIn, Instagram, and Google Business.

 Pallyy features an easy-to-use content calendar that makes it extremely easy to visualize your upcoming content plans and publishing schedules.